Cluster scattering diagrams of acyclic affine type: Three fans

-Next, consider the case where some root $\beta'\in C'$ with $\SuppT(\beta')\supset\SuppT(\alpha)$ has the same clockwise endpoint as $\alpha$.
-Choose $\beta''$ to have minimal support among such roots.
-Again, there is a unique vertex $v$ of the cycle that is in the support of $\alpha$ but is not in the support of any root $\beta'$ with $\SuppT(\beta')\subseteq\SuppT(\alpha)$.
-Let $\alpha'$ be the root whose clockwise vertex is the vertex adjacent to and counterclockwise of $v$, and whose counterclockwise vertex is the counterclockwise vertex of $\beta''$.
-Figure~\ref{case2fig} shows two representative cases of the construction of $\alpha'$.
+Next, consider the case where some root $\beta\in C'$ with $\SuppT(\beta)\supsetneq\SuppT(\phi)$ has the same counterclockwise endpoint as $\phi$.
+Choose $\beta_0$ to have minimal support among such roots.
+Again, there is a unique vertex $v$ of the cycle that is in the support of $\phi$ but is not in the support of any root $\beta$ with $\SuppT(\beta)\subseteq\SuppT(\phi)$.
+Let $\phi'$ be the root whose counterclockwise vertex is the vertex adjacent to and clockwise of $v$, and whose clockwise vertex is the clockwise vertex of $\beta_0$.
+Figure~\ref{case2fig} shows two representative cases of the construction of $\phi'$.

-Again, we have circled the support of $\alpha$ with a dotted line.
-The support of $\beta''$ is the largest circled support, and is shown with a solid line.
-The support of $\alpha'$ is circled with a dashed line.
-Again, some of the roots $\beta'\in C'$ are not shown.
-We replace $\alpha$ by $\alpha'$, and note that $\alpha'$ is $c$-compatible with every $\beta'\in C$.
-With this replacement, we fall into the previous case, so we construct $\beta'$ as described above. \end{proof}
+Again, we have circled the support of $\phi$ with a dotted line.
+The support of $\beta_0$ is the largest circled support, and is shown with a solid line.
+The support of $\phi'$ is circled with a dashed line.
+Again, some of the roots $\beta\in C'$ are not shown.
+We replace $\phi$ by $\phi'$, and note that $\phi'$ is $c$-compatible with every $\beta\in C$.
+With this replacement, we fall into the previous case, so we construct $\alpha$ as described above. \end{proof}